atxp-dev/sdk/examples/multichain/README.md

    This will:
    - Make a payment from your Base account
    - Make a payment from your Solana account
+   - Make a payment from your Polygon account
-   - Both payments go to the same server endpoint
+   - All payments go to the same server endpoint

 ## How It Works